Geocodio/docs/source/hipaa/index.html.md

 The lists API lets you upload spreadsheets up to 1GB in size.
 Similar to the [spreadsheet feature](https://www.geocod.io/upload/) in the dashboard, the spreadsheet will be processed as a job on Geocodio's infrastructure and can be downloaded at a later time.
 While a spreadsheet is being processed it is possible to query the status and progress.

 <aside class="warning">
-Data for spreadsheets processed through the lists API are automatically deleted after 72 hours.
+Data for spreadsheets processed through the lists API are automatically deleted 72 hours after they have finished processing.
 </aside>

 ## Create a new list

 > Create a new list from a file called "[sample_list.csv](https://www.geocod.io/sample_list.csv)"